Thanoraj/digital-footprints/SUPABASE_SETUP.md

 # Supabase Database Setup Guide

-This guide will help you set up the required Supabase tables for the Digital Footprints application.
+This guide will help you set up the required Supabase tables for the Ecomate application.

 ## Prerequisites